 Helen Chipman, Ph.D., RDN

-Prior to her Federal appointment, Dr. Chipman had similar program administrative and research responsibilities as an extension specialist and professor at South Dakota State University.
-Dr. Chipman is a member of the Academy of Nutrition and Dietetics and the Society for Nutrition Education and Behavior.
+Prior to her Federal appointment, Dr. Chipman had program administrative, teaching, and research responsibilities as an extension specialist and professor at South Dakota State University.
+Dr. Chipman is Registered Dietitian Nutritionist (RDN) and a member of the Academy of Nutrition and Dietetics and the Society for Nutrition Education and Behavior.
 She received her PhD in Food Science and Human Nutrition from Colorado State University.